Post updated March 2020

 This is a key step and it will make your book extra special.
-For each photo or page, create a text box in your photo software or online book editor and write down the name of the person, when the picture was taken, if known, what event the image depicts and what is significant about it.
-Of course there are many other things you can include, such as anecdotes, favorite memories, poems, their favorite recipe, or whatever else is significant about that person.
+For each photo or page, create a text box in your photo software or online book editor and write down the name of the person, when the picture was taken if known, what event the image depicts, and what is significant about it.
+Of course, there are many other things you can include, such as anecdotes, favorite memories, poems, their favorite recipe, or whatever else is significant about that person.

 Genealogy – Your Family Tree

-Back Up Your Book
+Back-Up Your Book

 I can’t stress this enough.
-There have been non-stop fires in various states across the U.S. lately and even if houses survive the flames sometimes they’re lost in the floods that have followed.
+There have been non-stop fires in various states across the U.S. in the last year and even if houses survive the flames sometimes they’re lost in the floods that have followed.
 It’s not enough to have a copy on an external hard drive because it can either get damaged, destroyed or it could malfunction.
 Make sure you don’t risk losing all your hard work and family memorabilia.
 Save a copy of your family heritage book in the cloud, either in something like Dropbox or via a scheduled backup program such as Carbonite.
 Take photos of printed memorabilia and store copies in the cloud as well.

 Family Heritage Templates